Darshanshresthaa/Transformer-From-Scratch/README.md

 This project is a **character-level GPT (Generative Pretrained Transformer)** built from scratch using PyTorch.
 It learns patterns from raw text data and generates new text one character at a time.

+This scratch code is just to learn Transformer So the Architecture is not 100% correct

 The model implements core Transformer concepts including:

 * Self-Attention